Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Hypervigilance VS paranoia

-People who are hypervigilant are constantly on guard.
+Hypervigilant people are constantly on guard.
 They continuously scan their environment for potential threats that can cause them harm.

 People who are paranoid truly believe that someone is out to get them.
 This means that paranoia takes place in the present, as they truly believe someone is trying to hurt or kill them at this very moment.